bixb922/crank-organ/doc-software/README.md

 These options are available for WiFi connection:

-* Option 1: Have the microcontroller connect to a Access Point (also called Hotspot or WiFi zone) on you cell phone or tablet.
+* WiFi Option 1: Have the microcontroller connect to a Access Point (also called Hotspot or WiFi zone) on you cell phone or tablet.
 This way of connecting is useful if you are performing away from home.
 You setup the Access Point on your cell phone and the microcontroller will connect to it.
 The microcontroller is in "station mode".

 ```mermaid
 flowchart LR